SAP-samples/teched2024-AI180/README.md

 ### Requirements

-1. First up make sure to satisfy the requirements as described in the [Shared Requirements](#shared-requirements) section.
+1. Make sure you meet all the requirements as described in the [Shared Requirements](#shared-requirements) section.
-2. Ensure a supported and stable version of **Python** is installed on your system.
+2. Verify that you have a supported and stable version of **Python** installed on your system.
-3. Open up a terminal session at the root of the cloned repository of this session.
-It is strongly suggested to create a virtual Python environment for following along to avoid conflicts with other packages that could be already installed on your system.
+3. Open up a terminal session at the root of the cloned repository.
+It is highly suggested to create a virtual Python environment for following along to avoid conflicts with other packages that could be already installed on your system.
 A virtual environment can be created using `python -m venv ENV`.
 Note: Your Python executable might also be called `python3`.
 Activate the environment in your current terminal session using either `source ENV/bin/activate` for Unix like systems (MacOS and Linux) or by running the script `ENV/Scripts/Activate.ps1` for Windows.
-Make sure to execute the following steps within the context of the newly created Python environment.
+Make sure that all subsequent steps are executed within the context of this newly created virtual environment.
 4. Install the [SAP generative AI hub SDK](https://pypi.org/project/generative-ai-hub-sdk/) using pip: `pip install "generative-ai-hub-sdk[all]"`.
-5. Setup authentication by setting the following environment variables using the demo credentials provided to you.
-Make sure the environment variables are in effect in context of your development environment.
-You will find the correct values named accordingly in the file under the key `python`:
+5. Configure authentication by setting the following environment variables using the demo credentials.
+You will find the appropriate values (named accordingly) in the file under the key `python`:

    ```bash
    AICORE_AUTH_URL=<demo-credentials-file.python.AICORE_AUTH_URL>